-This message was originated by Sussex Neighbourhood Watch in partnership with UK Power Networks.
-Please alert your family and friends.
+This message has been forwarded from Sussex Neighbourhood Watch in partnership with UK Power Networks.

 Power cuts don’t happen very often these days, but if there’s a power cut, have you ever wondered how some people would cope?

-More information can be found online at http://www.ukpowernetworks.co.uk/priority .
-It’s quick and free to register by completing a short questionnaire, if you have not already done so.
+More information can be found online at http://www.ukpowernetworks.co.uk/power-cut/priority-services-register.
+It’s quick and free to register by completing a short questionnaire.
 If you have family or friends who meet the criteria you can register on their behalf if they are happy for you to do so.

-Please note that the majority of our Neighbourhood Watch members live in the area served by UK Power Networks (London, East and South East).
-However, a few do not, and it will be made clear to you in the on-line registration process if this is the case, and a link will be given to who your regional network operator is, so you can apply to join their Priority Service Register.
+Please note that the majority of our members live in the area served by UK Power Networks (London, East and South East).
+However, a few do not, and it will be made clear to you in the online registration process if this is the case, and a link will be given to who your regional network operator is, so you can apply to join their Priority Services Register.

-Neighbourhood Watch urges everybody who is eligible, to sign up to UK Power Networks Priority Services Register, to ensure that they receive free extra help in the event of a power cut.
-The link is below.
-We know that some people are hesitant to click on links, so if you prefer you can go online and search for UK Power Networks Priority Services Register.
+Neighbourhood Watch urges everybody who is eligible to sign up to UK Power Networks Priority Services Register, to ensure that they receive free extra help in the event of a power cut.
+Go online and search for UK Power Networks Priority Services Register.